lambtron/20percent.club/README.md

 # 20percent.club

-Engineers interested in building and shipping side projects.
+> A community of engineers interested in building and shipping side projects.